For years, enterprises have been rapidly adopting cloud technologies for many of their data processing tasks.

 Although cloud identity services initially make it easier for users to access their applications, complexity can quickly increase with the number of applications being accessed.
 Each application has a different set of password requirements, such as expiration cycles and length/complexity rules.
 The variety of requirements often creates a situation of diminishing productivity, as every user ends up investing more time and effort just to keep up with these rules.
 Imagine the increase in employee frustration as they spend more and more time trying to reset, remember, and manage these constantly changing passwords across all of their applications.
 Perhaps an even greater concern is the security risks caused by the same users who react to this “password fatigue” by using obvious or reused passwords written down on post-it notes or saved in Excel files on laptops.

-Cloud-based IAM services providing Single Sign-On (SSO) can alleviate these concerns by giving users a central place to access all of their applications with a single username and password.
+Cloud-based IAM services providing Single Sign-On (SSO) such as the Octopus passwordless authentication can alleviate these concerns by giving users a central place to access all of their applications with a single username and password.
 Better yet, a cloud-based identity management system can also enable various departments to manage identities for both on-demand and on-premises applications.

 Visibility: Who Can Access What?